The Gods Below by Andrea Stewart

 Synopsis

-Thank you to Redhook (Orbit) for providing me with an arc in exchange for an honest review.
+Thanks to Orbit for providing me with an arc in exchange for an honest review.

 For regular reading updates, check out my Goodreads profile.